5Farm work pay rates and structure

 Piece rate jobs

-Much like commission-based jobs, piecework pay can be a great deal or a complete financial disaster.
-Filling a 500-kilo bin is harder than it seems—you have to be fast and efficient if you want to make a decent day’s work.
-Too slow?
-Too bad, you may end up making below minimum wage and in this case, it’s legal (but it sucks!).
-Besides, some employers set piece rates so low that you literally can’t pick or pack enough fruit to earn the minimum wage.
-This is why this type of pay structure is sometimes blamed for farm worker exploitation.
+Much like commission-based jobs, being paid by piece rate can be a great deal or a financial disaster.
+Filling a 500-kilo bin is harder than it seems—you have to be strong, quick and efficient if you want to make a decent day’s wage.
+If you are slow to reach your targets, you may end up making a low wage.

 On the other hand, you could technically make much more than minimum wage if you perform well!